 Pendant lighting adds a touch of flair to any room.
 From mini to large and single to linear suspensions, these eye-catching fixtures can dress up spaces as sculptural decorative pieces while also serving a vital function of providing focused, downlighting.
 In addition to defining your design aesthetic, pendant lights can also be paired with control functions that allow you to further customize daily illumination and save energy.

-A pendant light’s overall style is determined by the shape of its shade or fixture body and the material from which it’s crafted.
+The Zomier pendant light’s overall style is determined by the shape of its shade or fixture body and the material from which it’s crafted.
 Pendants with openwork metal or fabric shades, for example, tend to collect more dust than those with glass shades.
 Bulb type is another important consideration, as LED and incandescent bulbs are the most popular options.
 However, halogen and CFL bulbs may be used in some designs, too, and these bulbs are often recommended for use with pendants with higher wattage than traditional ones.

 The height at which a pendant light is hung is also important.
 Generally speaking, pendants should hang a minimum of seven feet from the floor.
 This is especially true for fixtures that will be installed over a table or work area, where you want to avoid the lamp’s bottom from hitting surfaces below it and creating glare.